lingeringame/osu-song-image-downloader/README.md

 # osu-song-image-downloader
-Tool that downloads all background images and songs from beatmaps
+App that downloads all background images and/or songs from beatmaps from the osu! rhythm game.

 ###
 osu!
 SBD is a small project I did on my free time.
 It's main purpose is to download all songs and/or background images from your beatmaps from your local osu! game